 - Engineering Feasibility and Design Studies

-We are leading a partnership of specialists from Newcastle University, James Hutton Institute, Lancaster University and Forest Research to develop a national Working With Natural Processes (WWNP) evidence base to help flood and coastal erosion risk management (FCERM) authorities in the UK understand, justify, develop and implement FCERM schemes which include WWNP to reduce flood risk.
+Over a two year period JBA led a partnership of specialists from Newcastle University, James Hutton Institute, Lancaster University and Forest Research in developing a national Working With Natural Processes (WWNP) evidence base to help flood and coastal erosion risk management (FCERM) authorities in the UK understand, justify, develop and implement FCERM schemes which include Natural Flood Management measures.

 This work was launched by the Environment Agency at the end of October 2017 bridging the gap between current knowledge/ research and on the ground practice.
 The WWNP Evidence Base helps to identify suitable locations for future catchment and coastal based WWNP projects and is made up of:

 - A database of case studies which illustrate the full range of measures that are currently being used